 7 Common Causes of No Hot Water

-If you’re reading this, it’s likely because you just had a breathtakingly cold shower or turned on the faucet to discover that your house doesn't have hot water.
-It’s a frustrating situation, but don’t stress.
-Learning the most common reasons your home has no hot water is the first step toward finding a solution.
-Here are some of the most likely reasons why you might be having hot water troubles so you can get back to experiencing the hot showers you deserve.
+If you’re reading this, there’s a good chance it’s because you just had an icy cold shower or turned on the faucet to find no hot water.
+It’s an annoying situation, but don’t panic.
+Learning the most likely reasons your home has no hot water is the first step toward finding an answer.
+Here are some of the most likely reasons why you might be having hot water challenges so you can get back to enjoying the hot showers you deserve.

 1. Gas Leak

 First, is this a situation where you have a gas water heater?
-It might not be generating hot water because of a gas line leak.
-If you sense a questionable rotten egg aroma, assume you have a leak and follow these steps:
+It may not be producing hot water because of a gas line leak.
+If you detect a questionable rotten egg smell, assume you have a leak and follow these steps:

-- Turn off the gas valves at your residence.
+- Close off the gas valves at your house.

 - Don’t switch any electrical appliances on or off.